November 14, 2020

 Go to the Gym

-If you truly hate cold weather, go to a local gym.
+If you truly hate cold weather, go to a local gym when safe.
 Some people may be intimidated by other gym goers, so consider visiting a few gyms before deciding which one is best for you.
 Take note of the atmosphere, people, and music; and be sure they have equipment that you enjoy.

 Remember, you do not have to exercise in the gym for hours.
 The American Diabetes Association recommends 30 minutes of physical activity 5 days per week.
 If you’re not doing that now, slowly build up to it.

 Exercise at Home

 Use your body weight: A good workout does not have to cost you money.
 Consider doing some bodyweight exercises like sit ups, planks, wall sits, wall pushups, etc.

 Use household items: Use cans/books as weights and chairs for support.